Support of OAuth 2.0/OpenID Connect Specifications

 The HID Authentication Service server supports TLS mutual authentication as a client authentication method:

-• [HID Custom] client_secret_pki – authentication via server validating the clients PKI certificate on the TLS connection
+• [HID Custom] client_secret_pki – authentication via server validating the client PKI certificate on the TLS connection

 (This is the HID custom method, for legacy use.)

-• self_signed_tls_client_auth – authentication via server validating the clients PKI certificate on the TLS connection
+• self_signed_tls_client_auth – authentication via server validating the client PKI certificate on the TLS connection

 Supported ID Token Algorithms